 In order to protect the safety and welfare of students and employees of the University and to protect the property of the University, all persons on property under the jurisdiction of the University behaving in a suspicious manner will be asked to identify themselves.
-A person identifies himself/herself by giving his/her name, complete address, and stating truthfully his/her relationship to the University.
+A person identifies themselves by giving their name, complete address, and stating truthfully their relationship to the University.
 A person may be asked to provide proof of identification which is subject to verification.
-If any person refuses or fails upon request to present evidence of his/her identification and proof of his/her authorization to be in the building or on the campus, or if it is determined that the individual has no legitimate reason to be in the building or on campus, the person will be asked to leave and may be removed from the building or campus.
+If any person refuses or fails upon request to present evidence of their identification and proof of authorization to be in the building or on the campus, or if it is determined that the individual has no legitimate reason to be in the building or on campus, the person will be asked to leave and may be removed from the building or campus.
 Persons who behave in a suspicious manner or are involved in suspicious activities should be reported immediately to the UCA Police Department.